 Set Yourself Up to Fail.

 As I mentioned in the opening paragraph of this post, it’s important to set yourself up for failure.
 Does that mean you shouldn’t prepare?
 No. Does that mean you should assume you’re going to fail?
 Nope.
-It’s simply a motivational tool to push yourself to achieve things you didn’t know you were capable of.
+It’s simply a motivational tool to push yourself to achieve things you didn’t know you were capable of and build confidence.
 Even if you don’t actually meet your goal, you’ll still push yourself farther than you previously thought you were capable of.
 The action of taking small risks and overcoming them leads to confidence.
 Every time you think you’re going to fail but don’t fail is a chance for your to grow your self-confidence.

 For example, when I make my yearly business goals, I write down goals that I think I can realistically achieve in that time frame.
 And then I double or triple each goal.
 When I make this list of goals, it seems like absurdly ambitious goals, but at the end of the year, those goals magically get achieved.
 Instead of wondering why I set such lofty goals, I always wonder why I was so insecure at the beginning of the year.
 Those little risks have gradually increased my confidence, and they’ve also made risk-taking seem a lot less scary.
 I’ve slowly but surely learned that if I’m slightly scared of a goal, that means it’s a good one that will help me grow.
 If there’s an activity that fits into my comfort zone, chances are it will only keep me at the same level.